-Sandra Coney’s second essay “The Unfortunate History” is based on the article she wrote for Metro magazine that was published in October 2009.
+Sandra Coney’s second essay “The Unfortunate History” is based on an article she wrote for Metro magazine that was published in October 2009.
 Like Charlotte Paul she describes Linda Bryder’s use of selective and incomplete quotes, and refers to Linda Bryder’s failure to interview any of the key participants in the Inquiry.

 There are three essays in Part Three.
-The first essay is by Health and Disability Commissioner, Ron Paterson and Joanna Manning and focuses on the New Zealand Code of Consumers’ Rights.
+The first essay is by then Health and Disability Commissioner, Ron Paterson, and Joanna Manning and focuses on the New Zealand Code of Consumers’ Rights.
 The second essay “Could It Happen Again” is by Jan Crosthwaite.
 She poses and answers three questions – could unethical research or treatment innovations be approved by our ethical review bodies, could unethical research or treatment bypass the ethical review process, and could the actuality of research or innovative treatment deviate from the protocols approved?
 She concludes that the likelihood is extremely low.

 An international perspective

 The final chapter by Alastair Campbell, Voo Teck Chuan and Jacqueline Chin is entitled “An international perspective.”
 Alastair Campbell appeared as an expert witness at the Inquiry and subsequently wrote a report on the Inquiry in Bioethics.
 This essay describes international examples of how the principles of ethical research have been breached, and puts the integrity of the individuals involved under the microscope rather the systems that seek to control it.
 The authors “then consider the ways in which the principles set out in the Cartwright Report are under threat from research projects carried out in the developing world by developed world researchers and by major multinational companies.”